Latest News & Research

 Australian clinical guidelines recommend that the combination of behavioural intervention with pharmacotherapy approved by the Therapeutic Goods Administration (TGA), if clinically appropriate, is the best way to help people who smoke to quit.

 Behavioural intervention involves multiple sessions of tailored behavioural counselling delivered by professional smoking cessation counsellors.
-Drawing on evidence-based behaviour-change techniques and approaches, such as cognitive behavioural therapy (CBT), acceptance and commitment therapy, and motivational interviewing (MI), the counselling helps motivate people to make a quit attempt and develop skills to manage withdrawal and adjust to life without smoking.
+Drawing on evidence-based behaviour-change techniques and approaches, such as cognitive behavioural therapy (CBT) and motivational interviewing (MI), the counselling helps motivate people to make a quit attempt and develop skills to manage withdrawal and adjust to life without smoking.
 In Australia, Quitline’s free service is the most accessible provider.
 It’s quick and easy to refer you patient.
 Refer at www.quitcentre.org.au/referral-form

 Adherence to smoking cessation pharmacotherapy improves the rate of successfully quitting, however an Australian survey found only 28.4% of people (including those who currently smoke and have previously smoked) who used smoking cessation pharmacotherapy were adherent to these medications.